bakaptech/Slider/README.md

 # Slider
 little slider
- Is a baisic slider with Java Scipt and i will youse Type Scipt
+ It's a baisic slider with JavaScipt and I will youse TypeScipt.